practicalli/spacemacs/why-spacemacs/transient-state-menus.md

 ## Hydra menus

 Spacemacs uses [hydra](https://github.com/abo-abo/hydra) to create these transient states.
-Some packages also include their own Hydra menus.
-An example of this is the Clojure refactor hyrda menu.
+Some packages also include their own hydra menus.
+An example of this is the Clojure refactor hydra menu.

 * `C-c C-f h h` - clj-refactor (hydra menu)